Why should you think about how people will remember you?

 Worrying about things we can’t change doesn’t serve us well.

-However, by focusing on our behavior and actions, we can influence our impact on those around us.
+However, focusing on our behavior and actions can influence our impact on those around us.

 It means you just ghost them in their hour of need.